 With organic cotton, however, large amounts of water can be saved efficiently.
 In rainy regions, for example, rainwater is collected to irrigate the fields.
 But the use of drip irrigation systems also reduces the conventional consumption of water.

 In addition, the soils of organic cultivation contain more organic substances and can store more water due to changing plants and fewer monocultures.
 Up to 91% less water is used than when growing conventional cotton.

 3. No chemical fertilizers

-In organic cotton fields, chemical-synthetic agents are not used for plant protection.
+In organic cotton fields, no synthetic chemical agents are used for plant protection.
 Instead, the focus is on natural fertilization methods.
-This protects the plants themselves, while it is also gentler on the soil, the field workers and also the biodiversity.
+This protects the plants themselves, while also being gentler on the soil, the field workers and also the biodiversity.
 Even end consumers benefit because organic cotton does not transfer toxins to the skin.
-Since cotton already has a low allergy potential, organic cotton irritates the skin even less.
+Since cotton already has a low allergy potential, organic cotton is even less irritating to the skin.

 4. Prevention of monocultures

 In order to make the yields as effective as possible, farmers often replant the cotton fields immediately after the harvest.
-The used soils cannot recover well and monocultures arise.
-These are more susceptible to pests, weeds and require more fertilizers.
-Conversely, this means using even more toxic crop protection and fertilizers.
-Organic cotton is not the case.
+The used soils cannot recover well and monocultures develop.
+These are more susceptible to pests, weeds and require more fertilizer.
+Conversely, this means the use of even more toxic pesticides and fertilizers.
+That is not the case with organic cotton.

 There is still a lot of potential for growing organic cotton